flyeven/hext/README.md

 Hext allows you to quickly find the value of common attributes, jump straight to the document body, and tersely sort a node's relatives.

+## On NuGet

+Hext is available as a package on NuGet ([link](https://www.nuget.org/packages/Hext.dll/)).
+To install it, you can run the following command in the Package Manager Console:

+    Install-Package Hext.dll

 ## Example
 Let's try scraping headlines from the front page of Reddit.